gavin-hyl/cs38/cs38-set0-ghua.typ

 where $m$ is an odd integer that contains all prime factors greater than $2$, and $r$ is the number of times $2$ divides $n$.
 Since $n <= 200$, we have $m <= 200 / 2^r <= 200$.
 Since $m$ is odd, it can at most take on $100$ values, which are $1, 3, 5, dots, 199$.
-Since we are choosing $101$ different numbers, by the pigeonhole principle, at least two of them must have an odd part $m$ that is the same.
+Since we are choosing $101$ different numbers, by the pigeonhole principle, at least two must have an odd part $m$ that is the same.
 Therefore, we have $n_1 = 2^(r_1) dot m$ and $n_2 = 2^(r_2) dot m$ for some $r_1, r_2$.
 WLOG, let $r_1 < r_2$ (equality is impossible since $n_1$ and $n_2$ are distinct), so $r_2 - r_1$ is a positive integer.
 Then, $ n_2 / n_1 = 2^(r_2) / 2^(r_1) = 2^(r_2 - r_1) in NN_+ => n_1 | n_2 $
 #align( right, $qed$)

-=
+= // 2
+_Warmup:_
+The longest path takes up a sufficient amount of vertices, such that another longest path must share at least one (intuitively).
+#image("figures/set0/p2.jpg")

 _Proof:_
 Assume, to the contrary, that there exists two longest paths $P, Q$ of length $n$ in the graph $G$, and that they do not share any vertices.
 Select $2$ vertices, $u in P, v in Q$ such that the shortest path $R$ between $u, v$ is the shortest among all possible choices of $u, v$.